 Example of Background Eraser Tool Action in Adobe Photoshop Video Tutorial Bellow

-3. Select Protect Foreground Color for remove Image Complex background
+3. Select Protect Foreground Color to remove Image Complex background

 To get things at the next level, you should consider protecting foreground color if you find it problematic to work otherwise.
 With Protect foreground color, you will achieve desired results.
 Bet you, select the option if you want professional results.

-For image background removal, background eraser tool works completely fine.
-It is definitely a flawless tool which will let you save the color of the areas you don’t want to touch while removing other areas of the background.
+For image background removal, the background eraser tool works completely fine.
+It is definitely a flawless tool that will let you save the color of the areas you don’t want to touch while removing other areas of the background.

-Click on Protect foreground color in Options bar and press Alt key.
+Click on Protect foreground color in the Options bar and press the Alt key.
 You will see an eyedropper tool to select the color to be protected.

 As you do that, you will see that the foreground color will be changed to the sampled color in the tools palette.
 Now go ahead to get better results.